 If you don’t know about coaching, here’s a very brief explanation.
 Most importantly, coaching is a partnership.

 The client has a goal or issue they want to work on.
-They want to move past something that’s holding them back, and/or they want to achieve something that propels them forward.
-Usually it’s a combination.
-The coach is the facilitator of self-discovery and action for the client.
+They want to move past something that's holding them back, and/or they want to achieve something that propels them forward.
+Usually, it's a combination.
+The coach is the facilitator of self-discovery, massive transformation, and action for the client.

-The coach asks the probing questions, offers gentle challenges, and serves as an accountability motivator.
+The coach asks the probing questions, offers challenges, fosters mind shifts, and serves as an accountability motivator.
 Think of it as a personal trainer for your life or career, but where you are determining the roadblocks, strategies and goals.

 With a coach, you can achieve great things much more quickly and effectively, because someone is helping you stay on the path.